 It’s no secret that homemade chicken broth is the best.
 It is also the healthiest, as store bought stock or broth is usually made with a lot of preservatives.
 Make it in advance with the leftover bones of a roast chicken, boiling water and your choice of condiments.
 Be warned in advance that it needs to cook over the stove for a good few hours.

 The chicken is removed from the heat once it has been fried and then the sauce is prepared in the same skillet.
 Make sure that you drain most of the oil before preparing the sauce.
 Leave a thin coating on the base of the pan to keep the ingredients from sticking.
 You can even prepare the easy chicken piccata in a large wok, to make sure there is a large surface area for the chicken to cook.
 While our recipe includes a serving of heavy cream, chicken piccata does not traditionally have a creamy sauce.
 We recommend you combine the ingredients and prepare them before adding in the cream.
 Some chefs like to add in lemon slices as part of the sauce, and this of course accentuates the lemony taste in the sauce.
 This is a great trick if the fresh flavor of the lemon juice is your favorite part of chicken piccata.
-Just be sure to remove the white seeds or pith found in the center of the lemon as this can result in quite a bitter taste if left in.

 There are lots of options for serving my easy chicken piccata.
 Because of its creaminess, it’s great with long, stringy pasta.
 Serve it alongside a pile of mushroom fettuccine or linguine.
 Because of its sauciness, easy chicken piccata lends itself to being served with a chunk of crusty bread to mop up every last bit of flavor.
 Because of its meatiness, its great with a complement of oven roast or stir fried vegetables.
 Lower calorie grains such as cous cous and quinoa are delicious with chicken piccata too.